 Our question this episode: How can teams set innovation initiatives up for success?

 Kickstarting an innovation group or initiative is a lot like building a house.
 Begin on a shoddy foundation, and the whole project may be doomed from the outset.
 But taking something from an idea to a well constructed innovation program is much easier said than done.
 Figuring out the right place to start can be daunting, especially if an innovator is given a vague mandate.

 Danielle Cohn: Five years ago, there was a press release, and there was one line in the press release that said that the new Comcast Technology Center would have a dedicated floor for startups.
 That was the press release.
 And then I started four years ago with essentially a white sheet of paper to build what that program would be.
 And so in its entirety, it was announced about five years ago, and then in the last four years is when we filled out the program.
 We took that line in a press release and turned it into what LIFT Labs is today.

 Kaitlin Milliken: That was Danielle Cohn.
 Danielle is the Vice President for Entrepreneurial Engagement for Comcast NBCUniversal.
 She’s also the head of LIFT Labs, housed in the Comcast Technology Center in Philadelphia.
 LIFT Labs provides a variety of programming.
-Selected startups work in the space to create new media products, other entrepreneurs participate in a 13 week accelerator program run by TechStars.
-LIFT Labs also host educational events that anyone in Philadelphia can participate in.
+Selected startups work in the space to create new media products, other entrepreneurs participate in a 13-week accelerator program run by TechStars.
+LIFT Labs also hosts educational events that anyone in Philadelphia can participate in.
 According to Danielle, LIFT Labs was carefully designed.
 She says her team worked with over 1,500 startup founders, asking them what elements make a successful corporate-startup partnership.

 Kaitlin Milliken: When it comes to building new initiatives, innovators can benefit from doing their homework.
 Talking to people who have launched a similar project can help you avoid pitfalls early on.